Providing support for SANE training, certification, and sexual assault programs throughout the region.

 - Provide funding and support to train and certify nurses in Region 9 to be Sexual Assault Nurse Examiners (SANEs)

-- Provide financial support to take an online (or in some cases, in-person) SANE course through the International Association of Forensic Nurses (IAFN)
+- Provide financial support to nurses in Arizona, Hawaii, and the USAPI to take online SANE courses through the International Association of Forensic Nurses (IAFN)

 - Assist nurses in finding the clinical training necessary to be a competent SANE

-- Increase the capacity to provide sexual assault services at rural hospitals and clinics by covering the cost of supplies and equipment
+- Increase the capacity to provide sexual assault services in rural and medically underserved areas by covering the cost of sexual assault program supplies and equipment

-- Create an online support app for SANEs that addresses Secondary Traumatic Stress and burn-out
+- Create and market SANE Well, a free online support app for SANEs, to address Secondary Traumatic Stress and burn-out

 - Increase overall awareness of the prevalence of sexual assault, available resources, and service locations

 To achieve these objectives, the program is looking for nurses who work with patients from rural or Medically Underserved Areas (MUA), and who want to become Sexual Assault Nurse Examiners (SANEs).
 There are two training choices, SANE-Adult/Adolescent (SANE-A®) and SANE-Pediatric (SANE-P®).
-The didactic courses are offered online and sometimes in-person, and the locations for clinical training are determined on a case-by-case basis.
-The program also supports SANEs who are ready to sit for the certification exam.
+The didactic courses are offered online, and the locations for clinical training are determined on a case-by-case basis.
+The program also supports SANEs who are ready to sit for the IAFN SANE Certification exam.

-Selected nurses will work with the program coordinator to set up a start date for the online training course through the International Association of Forensic Nurses (IAFN) and ensure it is completed within a three-month period.
-If a nurse has found an in-person didactic course they wish to attend they will communicate this with the program coordinator to take the necessary steps to sign-up.
+Selected nurses will work with the program coordinator to set up a start date for the 40+ hour online training course through the International Association of Forensic Nurses (IAFN) and ensure it is completed within a three-month period.
+If a nurse has found an in-person didactic course they wish to attend they can communicate with the program coordinator to take the necessary steps to sign-up.
 The fee for the didactic course is covered by the grant.

 Stipends provided to each nurse can help cover the costs associated with obtaining training including, travel to clinical skills labs or preceptorships, lodging, and per diem.